-In response to this crisis in living, Dianna Biritjalaway and her doctor friend Kama Trudgen have initiated this inspirational community driven campaign to improve Yolngu health through a combination of the latest Western nutritional science and the traditional Yolngu diet.
+In response to this crisis in living, Dianna Biritjalaway and her friends Timothy Trudgen and Kama Mico have initiated this inspirational community driven campaign to improve Yolngu health through a combination of the latest Western nutritional science and the traditional Yolngu diet.

 The vision of a Yolngu Heath Retreat